 At a glance

-- The NHS and many other organisations are being impacted by a new strain of ransomware
+- Many organisations are at risk of being impacted by ransomware attacks

 - Ransomware is a type of malware that infects your computer and prevents you from accessing files